Language

 Click Show optional fields to expand additional properties

-Use the Copy button to copy the complete markup with script tags
+Use Copy to copy the complete markup with the script tags

 Paste the generated code into the <head> section of your webpage